Trail trustees sign on and board votes to support

 Sometimes, when strong community interest is expressed in regional park development, it is motivated by self-interest.
 Park administrators can grow to be defensive, understandably, some may conclude, about protecting the interests of regional user from those more selfishly motivated.
 This is why the adoption of the Mahurangi Coastal Trail by Friends of Regional Parks is so symbolic.
 The trail will link, three regional parks both to Auckland’s metropolitan bus service, and to Te Araroa.
 It will result, in all probability, in a new, Wenderholm–Pūhoi section Te Araroa that over time, will introduce more Aucklanders to the national walkway than any other, given the immense popularity of the Wenderholm Regional Park, and its location at the juncture of the metropolitan and the rural.
 This linkage was clearly of particular importance to the Rodney Local Board in its decision to support the project:

 The Rodney Local Board Plan identifies walkways and cycleways as a healthy and safe alternative to vehicles and acknowledges that multi-use trails provide connectivity to towns and villages.

 The local board is supportive of your proposal and appreciates that it would link in well with other initiatives such as the Te Araroa trail and the wider walkway/cycleway projects in the Rodney Local Board area.

 The next concrete step is the registration of the Mahurangi Coastal Trail Trust, followed within a couple of months, with any luck, by it obtaining tax-exempt, charitable status.
-Step six is the Te Muri concept plan, arguably due by October, and seven, the Mahurangi Coastal Trail celebrity fundraiser
+Step six is the Te Muri concept plan, arguably due by October, and seven, the Mahurangi Coastal Trail celebrity fundraiser, on 15 November.

 …and to the Rodney Local Board.